Volesti: Volume Approximation and Sampling for Convex Polytopes in R: Applications

-The following \proglang{R} script generates a V-polytope for $d=5,10,15,20$ and defines a function $f$.
-Then computes the exact value of $I$ and in the sequel approximates that value employing \pkg{volesti}.
+Considering the efficiency of \pkg{volesti}, the Table~\ref{tab:integration} reports the exact value of $I$ computed by \CRANpkg{SimplicialCubature}~\citep{SimplicialCubature}.
+It computes multivariate integrals over simplices.
+Hence, to compute an integral of a function over a convex polytope $P$ in {R} one should compute the Delaunay triangulation with package \CRANpkg{geometry} and then use the package \CRANpkg{SimplicialCubature} to sum the values of all the integrals over the simplices computed by the triangulation.
 The pattern is similar to volume computation, for $d=5,10$ the exact computation is faster than the approximate, for $d=15$ \pkg{volesti} is $13$ times faster and for $d=20$ the exact approach halts while \pkg{volesti} returns an estimation in less than a minute.